cathaypacific8747/fr24/docs/usage/cli.md

     ╭─ Commands ───────────────────────────────────────────────────────────────────╮
     │ auth          Commands for authentication                                    │
     │ dirs          Shows relevant directories                                     │
-    │ feed          Fetches current livefeed / playback of live feed at a given    │ │               time                                                           │
-    │ flight-list   Fetches flight list for the given registration or flight       │ │               number                                                         │
+    │ feed          Fetches current (or playback of) live feed at a given time     │ │ flight-list   Fetches flight list for the given registration or flight       │ │               number                                                         │
     │ playback      Fetches historical track playback data for the given flight    │